bxparks/AceTime/USER_GUIDE.md

 The `ZoneSorterByName` class sorts the given zones in ascending order by the zone's name.
 The `ZoneSorterByOffsetAndName` class sorts the zones by its UTC offset during standard time, then by the zone's name within the same UTC offset.
-Both of these are templatized on the specific instantiation of the `BasicZoneManager` or the `ExtendedZoneManager` classes.
-(These classes will not work for the `ZoneManager` interface, or with the `ManualZoneManager` class).
+Both of these are templatized on the `BasicZoneManager` or the `ExtendedZoneManager` classes because they require the methods implemented by those classes.
+The ZoneSorter classes will not compile if the `ManualZoneManager` class is given because it does not make sense.

 To use these classes, the calling client first wraps an instance of one of these `ZoneSorter` classes around the `ZoneManager` class.
 Then it creates an